artmieussens/aws-well-architected/README.md

 ##### Security Foundations
 * Shared responsibility
 * AWS response to abuse and compromise
 * Governance.
-Upport business objectives by defining policies and control objectives to help manage risk.
+Support business objectives by defining policies and control objectives to help manage risk.

 ##### Identity and access management
 Ensure that the right people have access to the right resources under the right conditions.